The Largest Marine Catastrophe on the Great Lakes

 News Coverage of the 1913 Great Lakes Storm

 News of the disaster trickled in over the next several days.
-The biggest story was pictures, and descriptions of a capsized ship discovered drifting north of Port Huron.
-The mystery ship story lasted for days until a diver was dispatched and identified the hull as the Price.
+The biggest story was pictures and descriptions of a capsized ship discovered drifting north of Port Huron.
+The story of the mystery ship lasted for days until a diver was dispatched and identified the hull as the Price.

 1913 Great Lakes Storm Research and Simulations